mechXsteam/eccommerce-project/README.md

 # Installation guide

-> `ecom-project` directory handles the logic for the front end and the `ecommProject` handles directory handles the
+> `ecom-project` directory handles the logic for the front end and the `ecommProject` handles the
 > logic for the backend.
 Sorry! for the weird
 > naming conventions :).